Browser extension · Chrome & Firefox

 Free core features No tracking Works on Amex Travel only

-Amex Travel search results showing layover times injected by the extension
+Amex Travel search results with layover times and severity coloring injected by the extension

 Extension popup panel sorted by shortest total layover